obestwalter/obestwalter.github.io/docs/index.md

 <hr>

 Q: So you know all this fancy stuff.
 Good for you.
 But why doesn't it look fancy then?
-Did you channel your past self from the 90s that just learned a bit of HTML to "design" this?
+Did you channel your past self from the last century that just learned a bit of HTML to "design" this?

 A: I happen to like the last century.
 Get off my lawn.